hgroman/scrapersky-backend/Docs/Docs_6_Architecture_and_Status/WORKFLOW_STANDARDIZATION_Q&A FU1 - Base Identifiers.md

 Yes, pluralization is consistently reflected across database tables, API endpoints, and router filenames.
 For example:

 local_business → local_businesses in the database
-/api/v3/local_businesses/... in the API endpoints src/routers/local_businesses.py for the router
-This consistency is evident in src/routers/modernized_sitemap.py which creates endpoints at /api/v3/sitemap/... (not pluralized to match the model name), while the database table is sitemaps (pluralized).
+/api/v3/local_businesses/... in the API endpoints (Layer 3: Routers) src/routers/local_businesses.py for the router (Layer 3: Routers) This consistency is evident in src/routers/modernized_sitemap.py which creates endpoints at /api/v3/sitemap/...
+(Layer 3: Routers) (not pluralized to match the model name (Layer 1: Models & ENUMs)), while the database table is sitemaps (pluralized).

 FU Q1.4.2 (Ambiguous pluralizations):
 For ambiguous pluralizations, there's no documented fallback rule or dictionary.
 The team relies on common conventions: